 about the Dreamtime.
 Rather than declining as feared, tourism to Uluru has never been better.
 Travelers are even boasting about observing the cultural boundaries.

 Ethan Gelber, of the Travel Word responsible travel website, has written a very fine in-depth piece on the subject for Lonely Planet, discussing such issues in How to be an ethical traveller in Aboriginal Central Australia.

 Tours versus Independent Travel

 It is strongly advisable that travelers visit outback and Aboriginal sacred sites with an ethical tour.
 The following directory provided by Tourism Australia provides a list of providers who pop up daily, so you would do well to carefully research each organization to determine a tourism operator with the best possible reputation and ethical practices.
-Ideally, you will be supporting local Aboriginal communities, and you can be assured that your presence will not breach cultural
+Ideally, you will be supporting local Aboriginal communities, and you can be assured that your presence will do less to breach cultural